ethan-butler-alight/ethan-butler-alight/README.md

-### Hi there, I'm Ethan, a computer science student👋
+### Hi there, I'm Ethan, a Computer Science student👋

 - 🔭 I’m currently working on my personal portfolio